-With People’s Meeples (a community organisation we’re closely associated with), we are providing over 70 literacy boxes for families who will make best use of them.
-These boxes have four games in, that we’ve chosen because they support particular aspects of reading and comprehension: Just One, Braggart, Dice Academy, and Story Cubes.
+During the lockdowns in 2021 we partnered with People’s Meeples (a community organisation we’re closely associated with), and provided over 100 literacy boxes with games and resources to families.
+We chose four games that supported particular aspects of reading and comprehension: Just One, Braggart, Dice Academy, and Story Cubes.

 Everyone with a box gets a booklet explaining why we chose the games with some ideas for how to get the best out of them, and an invitation to a ‘virtual parents evening’ where we will teach the games and explain why they’re going to help their kids with literacy.

 We provided the games for People’s Meeples to distribute, pupils at Stranton Academy, Eskdale Academy, Jesmond Gardens, Catcote Academy, Throston and Rossmere all benefited from them.
 The funding came from: donations from Gamers@Hart customers, Tees Valley Community Foundation, Thirteen, and the Hadrian Trust.

 We explain this more in our parents’ evenings, but in short: